-At the end of the Christmas season and on Epiphany (January 6, which marks the visit of the Magi and God's light to all people), I think about the continuing, unusual draw of unlikely people to an unlikely place in the heart—Bethlehem—and I offer the following poem:
+At the end of the Christmas season and on Epiphany (January 6 marks the visit of the Magi and Light to all people), I think about the continuing, unusual draw of unlikely people to an unlikely place in the heart—Bethlehem—and I offer the following poem:

 First, census-responding throngs

 burgeoning homes and hostels

 their boy is born among livestock.

 Later in the night, gnarled shepherds